internetarchive/fatcat/proposals/2020_fuzzy_matching.md

 further processing between all the papers, then combined the matches/groups from both iterations.
-The reason for using two indices is to be robust against mangled metadata where there is added junk or missing words at either the begining or end of the title.
+The reason for using two indices is to be robust against mangled metadata where there is added junk or missing words at either the beginning or end of the title.

 To verify candidate pairs, the Jaccard similarity is calculated between the full original title strings.
 This flexibly allows for character typos (human or